yuki-koyama/sequential-line-search/README.md

 ```
 Then you can run the applications by, for example,
 ```
-./demos/sequential_line_search_2d_gui/SequentialLineSearch2dGui
+./demos/sequential_line_search_nd/SequentialLineSearchNd
 ```
-Note that you might need to specify CMAKE_PREFIX_PATH adequately so that cmake can find Qt5.

 We tested on macOS 10.13 only.
+We are aware that the visual demos cannot be built as it is in other OSs; some OpenGL paths etc. need to be resolved.
+Pull requiests welcome.

 ## License